Methodology

 Pupils are deemed to have participated in Higher Education where they are:

-• Recorded in HESA's Standard Registration Population, which requires a minimum of 2 weeks participation; or
+• Recorded in HESA's Standard Registration Population (opens in a new tab), which requires a minimum of 2 weeks participation; or

 • Recorded in the ILR college data as starting a learning aim at level 4 or higher that was either: